riyamoun1310/Mentor-Bot/README.md

 ## 🧩 Project Structure
 - `main.py` — Entry point, loads JSON and prints the Markdown report
-- `empathetic_reviewer.py` — Gemini-powered review logic
+- `empathetic_reviewer.py` — Cohere-powered review logic
 - `sample_input.json` — Example input file
 - `requirements.txt` — Python requirements
 - `README.md` — Documentation and instructions

 ## 🧠 How It Works
 1. Reads a code snippet and review comments from a JSON file.
-2. Uses Gemini LLM to generate empathetic, educational, and actionable feedback for each comment.
+2. Uses Cohere LLM to generate empathetic, educational, and actionable feedback for each comment.
 3. Highlights positive aspects of the code and references specific lines where possible.
 4. Outputs a professional Markdown report, ready for hackathon judging or team feedback.